-If you’re looking for work, thinking about returning to work, or want to change your career, there is help available.
+If you’re looking for work for the first time, thinking about returning to work, or want to change your career, there is help available.
 It may be a long time since you went through the process of looking for a job, filling in application forms and attending interviews.
-You may also find it useful to read our articles on Employment and Support Allowance (ESA) and age discrimination.

 Where To Find Work

 If you’re out of work, whether it’s voluntarily or through redundancy, it can take time to find another job, regardless of your age.
-However, your wealth of experience in the workplace is highly valuable and you can use your knowledge and skills to find employment.
-Apprenticeships are now available that are aimed at older people.
+However, your knowledge and experience at school, university, in an apprenticeship or in the workplace is highly valuable and you can use your knowledge and skills to find employment.
+Apprenticeships are available for all age ranges.

 Local support available